 The Activity Center is located in the South Campus Gymnasium.
 Activities provided by the Activity Center are limited to East Central Community College students only.
-Anticipated hours are: Monday - Thursday 5 p.m. to 9 p.m.
+Anticipated hours are: Monday - Thursday 5 p.m. to 10 p.m. and will close at 12 p.m. on Fridays.